GabrielMicoud/junko-discord-bot/README.md

 # Junko Discord Bot

-This is a simple bot with a bit of Junko (Touhou)'s personality.
+This is a simple bot with a bit of Junko (Touhou Project)'s personality.
 It only reacts in french for french messages for now.
 But maybe i will improve it later.

 ## It has 6 functions: